Tarptent Double Rainbow Li Review: 765g + Space to Stretch

 - Manufacturer’s Details: TarpTent.com

-As a big fan of the original Double Rainbow, it’s perhaps of little surprise that I really like its Dyneema sibling.
-The Double Rainbow Li is spacious enough to house two large adults in complete comfort, yet with its 425g weight saving, it’s so ridiculously light that I have no hesitation in reaching for it on a solo trip too.
+As a fan of the original Double Rainbow, it’s perhaps no surprise that I really like its Dyneema sibling too.
+The Double Rainbow Li is spacious enough to house two tall adults in complete comfort, yet with its 425g weight saving, it’s so ridiculously light that I have no hesitation in reaching for it on a solo trip too.
 This effectively rules out the need for owning two tents.

-The overall Double Rainbow design, however, is pretty much spot-on for 3+ season use, especially in buggy climates.
-I love the expansive views that its double doors afford, as well as the practicality of having two vestibules.
-As with all single-wall tents, the most noticeable downside to the Double Rainbow Lithium is the likelihood of condensation when the humidity is high.
-But even then, its shape, generous height, and length are such that you’re unlikely to touch any damp material – and if it’s windy, the optional clip-in condensation liner takes care of droplets.
-Note too it’s not a very viable freestanding option, from a bikepacker’s perspective at least, without the addition of bulky poles.
-Whilst rarely an issue for me, this might prove divisive to some.
+Still, the overall Double Rainbow design is pretty much spot-on for 3+ season use, especially in buggy climates.
+I love how quick it is to pitch, its generous headroom, the expansive views that its double doors afford, and the practicality of having two vestibules.
+As with all single-wall tents, the most noticeable downside is the likelihood of condensation on the inside of the tent when the humidity is high.
+But even then, its shape, height, and length are such that you’re unlikely to touch any damp material – if it’s windy, the optional clip-in condensation liner takes care of errant droplets.
+Just note that from a bikepacker’s perspective, the Double Rainbow’s not a very viable freestanding option as it requires the addition of bulky poles – whilst rarely an issue for me, this might prove divisive to some.

-Still, if you’re happy with these caveats and value its minimal weight and capacious interior, then I can’t imagine a two-person tent that’s as well rounded as the Double Rainbow Li.
-And, if $649 seems like an unnecessary amount of money to commune with nature – which I completely understand – then I can recommend the Double Rainbow just as highly.
+If you’re ok with these caveats and value its minimal weight and capacious interior, then I can’t imagine a two-person tent that’s as well-rounded.
+And if $649 seems like an unnecessary amount of money to commune with nature, then I can recommend the silnylon Double Rainbow just as highly.
 In fact, it’s arguably the better option for an extended trip, given silnylon’s inherent durability.